-Regardless of the work schedule an employer establishes on a PWR covered project, workers must be paid overtime for all hours worked on Saturdays, Sundays, six legal holidays (New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day), and for hours worked over 40 in a week.
+Regardless of the work schedule an employer establishes on a PWR covered project, workers must be paid overtime for all hours worked on Saturdays, Sundays, six legal holidays (New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day).
 If one of the legal holidays falls on a Saturday or Sunday, the preceding Friday or following Monday becomes the recognized holiday and all hours worked on that day on a PWR covered project must be paid at an overtime rate.

 The overtime rate is 1.5 times the hourly base rate, plus the hourly fringe rate.
 Although the fringe rate does not have to be paid at time and one half, it must be paid for all hours worked, including overtime hours.
 Overtime should be paid using the following equation:

 (hourly base rate x 1.5) + hourly fringe rate

 If hourly shift differential, hazard pay, or zone pay is due, that amount is added to the base rate, and the following equation should be used:

 ((hourly base rate + premium pay) x 1.5) + hourly fringe rate